freehat704/Learning_Guide/markdown/begin.md

 > Courage is the most important of all the virtues, because without courage you can't practice any other virtue consistently.
 You can practice any virtue erratically, but nothing consistently without courage.
 ```
+Maya Angelou once said the following:

+> Courage is the most important of all the virtues, because without courage you can't practice any other virtue consistently.
+You can practice any virtue erratically, but nothing consistently without courage.

 ### Styling Text